ChessMax/awesome-programming-languages/README.md

 - [Odin](https://github.com/odin-lang/Odin) - The Odin programming language is designed with the intent of creating an alternative to C.
 # P:
 - [Pharo](https://pharo.org/) - Pharo is a pure object-oriented programming language and a powerful environment, focused on simplicity and immediate feedback (think IDE and OS rolled into one).
+- [Pinafore](https://github.com/AshleyYakeley/Truth/) - Pinafore is a language that allows you to structure information and create user interfaces for it.
+Currently it's at the "proof of concept" stage.
+You can build it from source and run it.
 # Q:
 # R:
 - [Red](https://github.com/red/red) - Red is a next-generation programming language strongly inspired by Rebol, but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting and cross-platform reactive GUI, while providing modern support for concurrency, all in a zero-install, zero-config, single 1MB file!